connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 > I got [close](https://github.com/emscripten-core/emscripten/issues/6009#issuecomment-1096131889) to getting `PROXY_TO_PTHREAD` to work, but not close enough.

-In lieu of this, I had to add `rest(0)` to many places where Zelda Classic busy waits on the main application thread, otherwise Emscripten's [`ASYNCIFY`](https://web.dev/asyncify/) feature has no opportunity to yield to the main thread to the browser, resulting in the page hanging.
+In lieu of this, I had to add `rest(0)` to many places where Zelda Classic busy waits on the main application thread, otherwise Emscripten's [`ASYNCIFY`](https://web.dev/asyncify/) feature has no opportunity to yield the main thread back to the browser, resulting in the page hanging.
 For example, this code is problematic to run on the main thread:

 ```cpp
 do